Idaho fall foliage - fall pest invasion prevention guide

 Pro Tip

-Fall service is $119 as part of your quarterly plan.
-This is your most important treatment after spring - it establishes protection before overwintering pests and rodents invade.
-Call (208) 297-7947 to schedule.
+Fall service ($119 as part of your quarterly plan, for homes up to 2,500 sq ft) is your most important treatment after spring.
+It builds the barrier before overwintering pests and rodents settle in for the winter.
+Call (208) 297-7947 to book before the first hard freeze.

-• Perimeter barrier treatment - Creates a shield that eliminates pests before entry
+• Perimeter barrier treatment - Creates a shield that knocks down pests before entry

 • Entry point treatment - Targets where pests are most likely to enter